wp-plugins/dynamic-content-gallery-plugin/README.txt

 This plugin creates a dynamic gallery of images for latest and/or featured content using either the JonDesign SmoothGallery script for mootools, or a custom jQuery script.
 The plugin dynamically creates the gallery from your latest and/or featured content by either automatically pulling in the Featured Image from relevant Posts/Pages, or by manually specifying image URLs in a DCG Metabox in the Write screen for the relevant Posts/Pages.
 Additionally, default images can be displayed in the event that Posts/Pages don't have Featured Image or manually specified image.
 A Dashboard Settings page gives access to a comprehensive range of options for populating the gallery and configuring its look and behaviour.
 The DCG can be added to your theme as a Widget, or by using a template tag.

-For best results, make sure that your theme supports Post Thumbnails, introduced in WP 2.9.

 Compatible with network-enabled (multisite) WordPress 3.0+, though available plugin options are slightly reduced.